 Additional questionsWhat is Double NAT?

-Connecting two routers can extend the Wi-Fi coverage in your home.
-But when you have two routers -- each with their own private Wi-Fi network -- your personal devices can have a hard time communicating with each other.
+You can connect 2 routers to extend the Wi-Fi coverage in your home.
+But when you have 2 routers, each with their own private Wi-Fi network, your personal devices can have a hard time communicating with each other.
 This scenario is called Double NAT.

 This can also result in performance issues if you play online games or use port forwarding rules and UPnP.

-Bridge mode fixes this by letting multiple routers share one single Wi-Fi network.
+To fix this, bridge mode lets multiple routers share one single Wi-Fi network.
 Here’s what that could look like: